gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 The VNet section of Teleport Connect test plan needs to be extended with these items:

 - [ ] Verify that VNet works with multi-port TCP apps.
-Connecting to an app from a VNet-enabled device over a certain port should forward the connection to the same port on the host specified by the URI field in the app spec.
+Connecting to an app from a VNet-enabled device over a certain port should forward the connection to the same port on the hostname specified by the URI field in the app spec.